arangodb/arangodb/Documentation/Books/Manual/ReleaseNotes/NewFeatures32.md

 an entire single-server instance.
 All databases and collections will use the same storage engine.

-### RocksDB storage engine: known issues

-The RocksDB storage engine in this release has a few known issues and missing features.
-These will be resolved in the following releases:

-* the number of documents reported for collections (`db.<collection>.count()`) may be slightly wrong during transactions

-* transactions are de facto limited in size, but no size restriction is currently enforced.
-These restrictions will be implemented in a future release

-* the engine is not yet performance-optimized and well configured

-* the datafile debugger (arango-dfdb) cannot be used with this storage engine

-* APIs that return collection properties or figures will return slightly different attributes for the RocksDB engine than for the MMFiles engine.
-For example, the attributes `journalSize`, `doCompact`, `indexBuckets` and `isVolatile` are present in the MMFiles engine but not in the RocksDB engine.
-The memory usage figures reported for collections in the RocksDB engine are estimate values, whereas they are exact in the MMFiles engine.

-* the RocksDB engine does not support some operations which only make sense in the context of the MMFiles engine.
-These are:

-  - the `rotate` method on collections
-  - the `flush` method for WAL files

-* the `any` operation to provide a random document from a collection is supported by the RocksDB engine but the operation has much higher complexity than in the MMFiles engine.
-It is therefore discouraged to call it for cases other than manual inspection of a few documents in a collection.

 ### RocksDB storage engine: supported index types

 The existing indexes in the RocksDB engine are all persistent.
 The following indexes are